Call for Abstract Submissions for the

 Oral Proposal Submission Format

-2. A list of presenter(s) (no more than three presenters)
+- A list of presenter(s) (no more than four presenters)

 Review Process

-The selection committee is particularly interested in proposals that highlight: health concerns for LGBT patients, best practices in the care of LGBT patients, up-to-date climate practices and/or educational content, and climate practices and/or educational content with interprofessional application.
+The selection committee is particularly interested in proposals that highlight: health concerns for LGBTQ+ patients, best practices in the care of LGBTQ+ patients, up-to-date climate practices and/or educational content, and climate practices and/or educational content with interprofessional application.
 The committee will place higher preference on work that is already completed at the time of submission.

 The review process will be competitive.
 Submissions must follow the template in order to be considered for peer review.
 Submissions will be selected for presentation following peer review.
 Sessions presenting a diverse range of topics and presenters will be selected from submissions with the highest ratings.
 Use the following criteria as a guideline when preparing your submission: